serumdetect/serum-coding-task-1/README.md

 Below are the criteria for evaluating the submission in the order of importance.

 1. Correctness of the algorithm
-2. Computational efficiency
+2. Computational efficiency (note that genomic intervals can be as long as an entire chromosome)
-3. Programming style and best practices
+1. Programming style and best practices

 ## Example data